Ikuze/jenkins-dynamic-inventory/README.md

 The plugin will include several hostvars.

 ###### launcher_plugin
 	The plugin used by jenkins to launch scripts in this slave.
 I.e: "windows-slaves@1.3.1", "command-launcher@1.2" or "ssh-slaves@1.26", for instance.

 ###### ansible_host
 	When we can get this information from the launcher plugin, we will set this hostvar.
 	It will not be set if we cant find its value inspecting the launcher (in command-launcher for instance we can't get its value)

-###### ansible_host
+###### ansible_port

 	If we can get the port from the launcher, we will set it.
 If not, we won't.
 	(Basically we will only set it when using ssh-slaves launcher).
 	If you need to set this variable in a windows slave, you will have to do it via 'compose'.

 ###### temporary_offline